SunSmart media campaigns

 Don't let the sun see your DNA

 Did you know that the sun can see through your skin to the cells beneath the surface?
-In fact, each time the sun sees your cells (when the UV is 3 or above), it's doing damage that can just keep building up and up, until one day it causes a mutation in your DNA which can turn to skin cancer.
+In fact, each time the sun sees your skin (when the UV is 3 or above), it's doing damage that can just keep building up and up, until one day it causes a mutation in your DNA which can turn to skin cancer.
 The latest campaign Don't let the sun see your DNA reminds us of the dangers of overexposure to UV radiation.

 Wes Bonny's Story